Analyzes a HyperTransport link at these data transfer rates:

 The logic analyzer cables connect to the rear panel of the analysis probe via termination adapters.
-For connection to the 16717, 16750-752, and 16910-911 logic analyzer modules, the Agilent E5385A termination adapter is needed.
-For connection to the 16753-756, 16760, and 16950 logic analyzer modules, the Agilent E5378A termination adapter is needed.
-These termination adapters are not included with the analysis probe and must be ordered separately from Agilent Technologies.
+For connection to the 16717, 16750-752, and 16910-911 logic analyzer modules, the Keysight E5385A termination adapter is needed.
+For connection to the 16753-756, 16760, and 16950 logic analyzer modules, the Keysight E5378A termination adapter is needed.
+These termination adapters are not included with the analysis probe and must be ordered separately from Keysight Technologies.

 Front Panel Switch